-The employee break room provides a place for employees to take their breaks and meal periods, free from assigned duties.
-The employee break room is shared with the tenants on the second floor. for employee use enly-aA visiting guest must be n employee must accompaniedly by non-an employees.
-The employee is responsible for the conduct of non-employees guests in the break room.
+The break room provides a place for employees to take their breaks and meal periods, free from assigned duties.
+The employee break room is shared with the tenants on the second floor.
+A visiting guest must be accompanied by an employee.
+The employee is responsible for the conduct of guests in the break room.
 The employee break room will be available to employees during regular business hours.
 Because we share this space, we must be respectful of one another by keeping noise to a minimum and maintaining a tidy area.

-I. ERGONOMIC WORK STATION
+I. ERGONOMIC WORKSTATION